Billing & Financial Information

 2) Withholding of grades, degree, and official transcripts;

 3) Other penalties and actions authorized by law or university policy.

 Tuition and Fee Loans

 Tuition and fee loans are available to help students pay tuition and fees to avoid enrollment cancellation.
 These loans are not cash loans.
 However, in accepting the terms of the tuition loan students obligate to pay tuition and fees at a later date.
 Tuition loans are granted in an amount equal to 100% of total tuition and fees for the current term.
 Students request tuition loans online in myUHV under the payment plan link.
 The loan duration is 90 days in the fall and spring terms and 30 days in the summer sessions.

 TPEG tuition loans are not assessed a loan origination fee.
 These loan funds are limited and the loans are disbursed on a first come first serve basis.
 TPEG loans do not adjust to cover courses added after the loan has been selected.
 Only one TPEG loan will be issued per student per semester.
-During the summer semester, tuition loan amounts are based on the student’s enrollment status at the time of the loan request.
+Tuition loan amount is based on the student’s enrollment status at the time of the loan request.

 Institutional tuition loans are assessed a loan origination fee (nonrefundable).
 The loan amount will equal the TOTAL tuition and fees regardless if payment(s) have been applied to the student’s account and the loan origination fee, which is calculated at a rate of 1.25%, will be calculated on the loan amount.
 The institutional loan amount will automatically adjust for schedule changes made after the loan has been selected.